 As an Economist, trade union rep, and a teacher, I’ve dedicated my life to building that country.

-When wages have fallen by £2,800 since 2010, when families can’t afford the basics, when pensioners are freezing in their homes, and when young people can’t afford to start families, it is clear we need change.
+When wages have fallen by £2,800 since 2010, when our energy bills are rising faster than any other nation, when our schools are crumbling, when people are dying waiting for ambulances, and when young people can’t afford to start families, it is clear we need change.

 We need change because of decisions made in the Treasury.
 I would know, I used to work there.

 I don’t just talk about change.
 I’ve spent my entire adult life fighting for and achieving it.

 As an Economist, I spent two years working to end poverty inside the Somaliland government, one of the poorest and most fragile nations on earth.
 A nation where climate change was already leading to devastating droughts, starvation and death.
 I co-wrote their National Development Plan and budgets to help put them on the path to prosperity.

 As a teacher, I taught disadvantaged children to help them get into university.
 That doubled the chances of those kids getting into good universities.

 As a trade union rep, I’ve fought and won for my members.
 When my employer threatened my low-paid teaching colleagues with a 33% pay cut during the pandemic, I organised my members and put a stop to it.

 I know that things are hard right now.
 The past decade has seen our country become poorer, sicker, and less safe.

 But despite all that, I am still hopeful.
 Hopeful of the better tomorrow that we can build.
 I am standing to be your MP, in the constituency I live and call my home, because of that hope.